Integrating Apache Hadoop and Flume with IBM MQ

 Over the past 2 years of working with Apache Hadoop a few things have come up folks wanting to use Apache Kafka which definitely has it’s place in the Hadoop Big Data and Next Generation of Technology spheres.
-But there is also the need to integrate what a lot of folks would consider Legacy Messaging (IBM MQ) with Apache Hadoop and Apache Flume.
-I personally don’t feel IBM MQ is a legacy technology it actually performs much better and integrates with almost every platform out there especially when using bindings.
+But there is also the need to integrate with what a lot of folks would consider Legacy Messaging (IBM MQ) with Apache Hadoop and Apache Flume.
+I personally don’t feel IBM MQ is a legacy technology it actually performs well and integrates with almost every platform out there.
 So this brings me to what I decided was a good idea after working with IBM MQ and WebSphere Application Server for a very long time 15 years.
-I saw the need to integrate Apache Flume and IBM MQ specifically in regards to IBM MQ and Local Queue Managers that can utilize bindings to connect which will provide extremely high performant messaging with Legacy Technologies and Hadoop.
-Here is documentation from IBM stating Bindings performs better than Clients.
+I saw the need to integrate Apache Hadoop like technologies and IBM MQ specifically in regards to IBM MQ and Local Queue Managers that can utilize MQ Bindings to connect which will provide high performance/low latency messaging with Legacy Technologies and Hadoop.
+Here is documentation from IBM stating MQ Bindings performs better than Clients.

-So how to use this most likely you will have a license to utilize IBM MQ from IBM or you can download the trial version and the MQ Advanced Developer version which are free for developers.
+Most likely you will have a license to utilize IBM MQ from IBM or you can download the MQ Advanced Developer version which is free for developers.

-After installing IBM MQ you must configure your local QMGR to allow the “flume” group or whatever group or user-id you are using to run the local flume process on the same server as your QMGR.
+After installing IBM MQ you must configure your local QMGR to allow the “flume” group or user-id you are using to run the local flume process on the same server as your QMGR.

 su – mqm

 # Create a Local QMGR if it doesn’t already exist

 # Start the Local QMGR if it’s not already started